 Authentication Method Description Risk based authentication (RBA) Risk profiles define how a transaction is evaluated once it reaches Apata.
 These are a combination of rules which determine the processing action (challenge, accept or reject) which should be taken based on the individual characteristics of a transaction.
-Note: Available from October 2023.
 OTP SMS authentication Apata generates a single-use One-Time Passcode (OTP).
-Thredd sends the OTP in a SMS text message to the cardholder's mobile phone number and the cardholder enters the OTP in the 3D Secure screen to authenticate the e-commerce transaction.
+Thredd sends the OTP in a SMS text message to the cardholder's mobile phone number, and the cardholder enters the OTP in the 3D Secure screen to authenticate the e-commerce transaction.
+Note: For OTP SMS authentication, Thredd offer both Thredd-managed and client-managed OTP SMS authentication.
+Client-managed OTP SMS authentication allows you to use a local SMS provider and send the OTP directly to the cardholder.
+This type of authentication is also known as delegated SMS .

-Description Note: Available from October 2023.
-Apata generates a single-use One-Time Passcode (OTP).
+Authentication Method Description OTP Email authentication Apata generates a single-use One-Time Passcode (OTP).
 Apata sends the OTP in an email message to the cardholder's email address and the cardholder enters the OTP in the 3D Secure screen to authenticate the e-commerce transaction.
-Note: Available from Q1 2024.
-Apata sends a Biometric authentication request to Thredd and we forward this to your systems.
+Biometric authentication Apata sends a Biometric authentication request to Thredd and we forward this to your systems.
 Your cardholders will need to verify themselves with a biometric identifier (e.g., fingerprint, voiceprint, facial scan) within an authenticator app, for example your organisation's mobile banking application.
 Your application manages the Biometric verification and returns a response to Thredd.
-Note: Available from Q1 2024.
-Apata sends an authentication request to Thredd and we forward this to your systems.
+Out of Band (OOB) authentication Apata sends an authentication request to Thredd and we forward this to your systems.
 You need to verify the cardholder using your cardholder In-App smart phone application, for example by asking them to enter a username and password.
 Your cardholder application manages the verification and returns a response to Thredd.
-Note: Available from Q1 2024.
-You enrol the cardholder in KBA using the 3D Secure service and provide the security question ID(s) and answer pair(s).
+Knowledge Based Authentication (KBA) You enrol the cardholder in KBA using the 3D Secure service and provide the security question ID(s) and answer pair(s).
 Thredd provides Apata with the security question and answer to use for KBA.
-During the e-commerce authentication session, Apata asks the cardholder to answer the security question and validates.
+During the e-commerce authentication session, Apata asks the cardholder to answer the security question and validates the answers.
 KBA is typically combined with OTP to satisfy the two-factor authentication requirement for PSD2 SCA compliance.
-Note: Available from Q1 2024.
-Another type of Knowledge based authentication.
+Transaction history Another type of Knowledge based authentication.
 If the card is configured to use transaction history, the cardholder is asked to identify a recent payment they made with their card.
 (Transaction history details are taken from previous transactions where 3D Secure authentication was requested.)
-Note: Available from Q1 2024.